noodldocs/noodldocs.github.io/nodes/standard/component-inputs.md

 ![](component-inputs.png ':class=img-size-m')

-Components are a very powerful feature of Noodl and are used to create reuseable parts.
+A very powerful feature of Noodl is the ability to create **components** that act as reusable parts in your application.

-A core concept of components are that they can have inputs and outputs like any of the built in nodes.
+A core concept of components is that they can have inputs and outputs like any of the built in nodes.

-The inputs of an component originate from a *Component Inputs* node and are connected to any node in the component.
+The inputs of a component originate from a **Component Inputs** node and are connected to any node in the component.

-When created a *Component Inputs* node doesn't have any ports.
-The ports must be created by inspecting the node (left clicking it).
+When a **Component Inputs** node is created, it doesn't have any ports.
+The ports must be added by inspecting the node (left clicking it) and then clicking the **+Port** button.
 You can create and name ports as you wish.

 ![](component-inputs-add.png ':class=img-size-m')

-You may have many *Component Input* nodes in an component.
-If you have multiple *Component Input* nodes with ports of the same name they will be merged into one input.
+You can have multiple **Component Input** nodes in a single component.
+If you have multiple **Component Input** nodes with ports that share the same name, they will be merged into one input.
 It's important that target ports have the same or compatible types.
-If not the port may not show up on instances of the component.
+If not, the port may not show up in instances of the component.